- 2 cups all-purpose flour

 - In a bowl, combine flour, 1 cup of sugar, baking powder, milk and oil; pour into a greased shallow 3-qt. baking dish.
 In a bowl, combine cherries, food coloring if desired, extract and remaining sugar; spoon over batter.

 - Bake at 375° for 40-45 minutes or until a toothpick inserted in the cake portion comes out clean.
-Serve warm with whipped cream or ice cream if desired.
-Yield: 10-12 servings.
+Serve warm, if desired with whipped cream or ice cream.
+Yield: 12 servings.

 "I have the cookbook and tried this one.
 Amazing!!
 We loved it.
 I canned some cherries and used them.
 It was amazing.
 This is a keeper.
 We loved it.
 Next time I will make one in cherry and try it with blueberries."